maxadamo/galera_proxysql/README.md

 Initial State Snapshot Transfer is supported only through Percona XtraBackup (on average DBs I see no reason to use `mysqldump` or `rsync` since the donor would be unavailable during the transfer: see [Galera Documentation](http://galeracluster.com/documentation-webpages/sst.html)).

-The backup script provided by this module is indeed poor, but it can be considered as an example if you want to start using Percona XtraBackup.
-You could also check Xtrabackup from puppetlabs/mysql
+Xtrabackup is now supported by puppetlabs/mysql `mysql::backup::xtrabackup`, hence I decided to remove XtraBackup from this module.

-**When bootstrapping, avoid running puppet on all the nodes at same time.** You need to bootstrap one node first.
+**When bootstrapping, avoid running puppet on all the nodes at same time.** You need to bootstrap one node first and then you can join the other nodes.

-Read at (actual) **limitations** in the paragraph below.
+Read at (actual) **limitations** in the section below.

 ## Setup